DIY Removals - The Essential Guide

-• Check that there is access and parking for your chosen size of vehicle at both ends of your journey - remember any height and width restrictions.
+• Whatever you choose, check that there will be access and parking for your van at both ends of your journey - remember any height and width restrictions that may apply when hiring a van.

 • Always overestimate and make allowances for delays.

-• Remember that boxes have to be carried, so put a few heavy items (e.g. books) at the bottom and then fill up with lighter stuff, such as clothes or cushions.
+• Remember that boxes have to be carried.
+Put a few heavy items (e.g. books) at the bottom and then fill up with lighter stuff, such as clothes or cushions.

 • Colour code or clearly label every box with its contents so you know where it goes when you unload the van.